 Your participation in online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

-It is expected that you will attend a one-hour computer lab each week, and that you attend or listen to the lecture recordings.
+It is expected that you will attend a two-hours computer lab each week, and that you attend or listen to the lecture recordings.

 As per the University's policy students are expected to be available for all assessment items held during the semester.

 All students are assumed to be able to:

 - Read and print documents on the unit website – mostly in Adobe PDF format.

 Communicate using email.